SRGROB/SRGROB/README.md

-# Hi there 👋
+# Hey, welcome 👋

-My name is Stacey, I am a **beginner programmer** learning **Python** and soon **SQL**.
+I'm Stacey, a beginner programmer based in **Amsterdam, The Netherlands** 🇳🇱.
-Follow me on my journey from cybersecurity into the world of **data analytics**.
+Right now, I’m learning **Python** (with **SQL** up next) as I move from cybersecurity into the world of **data analytics**.

 ---

-### 🌱 What I’m working on
+## 🌱 Learning Journey
-- Learning **Python** for data analysis
+- Practicing Python basics & data analysis libraries
-- Exploring data analytics as a career path
-- Planning to learn **SQL** next
+- Exploring SQL for working with databases
-- Preparing to build my first projects (coming soon 🚀)
+- Starting to sketch out ideas for my first projects

 ---

-### 💻 Background
+## 🔐 Background
-- Professional background in **Cybersecurity** 🔐
-- Interested in using data to uncover insights & tell stories 📊
-- Excited to grow by sharing projects and collaborating with others
+I come from a **cybersecurity** background, but my curiosity for data and problem-solving pushed me toward analytics.
+Here I’ll be documenting that switch by sharing code, experiments, and projects.

 ---

-### 🎮 Hobbies & Interests
+## 🎮 Outside the Code
+When I’m not learning or coding, you’ll probably find me:
-- Gaming 🎮
+- Gaming
-- Film photography & videography 📸🎥
+- Shooting film photography or practising my videography skills
-- American football 🏈
+- Watching or playing American football

 ---